sreeramsunkara/TAS-Workshop-CAH/README.md

 echo $my_task
 ```

-- The `Linux Shell` commnands shown above assemble a simple one-line command to execute a `cf run-task`.
+- The `Linux Shell` commands shown above assemble a simple one-line command to execute a `cf run-task`.
 The `task` performs `curl` commands against the URL of your `Petclinic` App.
 The actual one-line command is contained in the `$my_task` variable which was `echo'ed` out for you to see.

 -  Now let's take a look at [Apps Manager](https://apps.sys.ourpcf.com/).
 Please click on the various links shown in the following image.
 To get to your `Petclinic` App, you will need to navigate [`Apps Manager`](https://apps.sys.ourpcf.com/), going from your `Org`, to your `Workshop Space`, and to your `App`.

 ![](./images/SpringAppTAS.png)

 **Let's recap:**
-   - You used Maven to create a `jar` file which youu executed locally on your Ubuntu Workshop VM.
+   - You used Maven to create a `jar` file which you executed locally on your Ubuntu Workshop VM.
    - You then used `cf push` to push your `Petclinic` App to `TAS`, and you used a browser to validate that it was working as expected.
    - You now have two Apps running on TAS: `Chess` & `Petclinic`.
    - Your `Petclinic` App is being warmed-up by a never-ending `while (true)` loop which was executed as a `cf run-task`.
 We will come back to this area in a subsequent lab, when we will address App auto-scaling.